moise/wp-theme-boilerplate/README.md

 To start just include the Autoloader.php file in your function.php file.

 Kenzol also need a configuration file useful to add all your styles, javascripts and any other theme feature.
+Just rename the Config.exemple.php in Config.php